 Although Americans are doing a better job of controlling their diabetes, they’re falling far short at preventing it.
-“The major reason why the prevalence of diabetes is going up is an increase in the number of people who are overweight and obese,” explains Dr. Osama Hamdy, medical director of the Obesity Clinical Program at the Harvard-affiliated Joslin Diabetes Center and author of The Diabetes Breakthrough, a newly published book from Harvard Health Publications.
+“The major reason why the prevalence of diabetes is going up is an increase in the number of people who are overweight and obese,” explains Dr. Osama Hamdy, medical director of the Obesity Clinical Program at the Harvard-affiliated Joslin Diabetes Center and author of The Diabetes Breakthrough, a newly published book from Harvard Health Publishing.

 Nearly 70% of Americans are overweight or obese.
 And unless something is done to reverse this trend, millions more could edge closer to diabetes.

 To describe how being overweight contributes to type 2 diabetes, Dr. Hamdy uses an automotive analogy.
 “You have more tissue in your body, so you require more glucose [sugar].
 Just as if you have a bigger car, you need more gas,” he says.
 Insulin—the hormone that moves glucose from the blood into the tissues for use and storage—is like the key to that car.

 The more sugar that enters the blood, the more insulin is needed to drive it to its intended destination.
 The pancreas can pump out extra insulin to meet the need, but over time, the body becomes increasingly less sensitive to it and the pancreas eventually reaches its insulin-producing limit.
 “Then you get diagnosed with type 2 diabetes,” Dr. Hamdy says.